-reviewing Boardwalk Empire, Bones, Breaking Bad, Criminal Minds, Da Vinci's Demons, Dallas, Dexter, Falling Skies, Game of Thrones, Hell on Wheels, Homeland, Justified, Mad Men, NCIS, Rectify, Revolution, The Americans, The Borgias, The Following, The Good Wife, The Hour, The Killing, The Newsroom, The Walking Dead, and movies, music, politics
+reviewing Almost Human, Boardwalk Empire, Bones, Da Vinci's Demons, Dallas, Defiance, Falling Skies, Game of Thrones, Hell on Wheels, Homeland, Justified, Mad Men, NCIS, Ray Donovan, Rectify, Revolution, The: Americans, Blacklist, Bridge, Following, Good Wife, Newsroom, Walking Dead; Under the Dome, Vikings, and movies, music, politics

 George Santayana had an irrational faith in reason ...
 I have irrational faith in television.